Azure Newsletter: October 2017

-Cloudera empowers organisations to become data-driven enterprises in the newly hyper-connected world.
-Through extensive collaboration with the global open source community, Cloudera has developed a leading platform for modern data management integrated into the cloud.
-This enables organisations to use vast amounts of data from a variety of sources to better serve their customers, design connected products and reduce risk.
+Cloudera empowers organizations to become data-driven enterprises in the newly hyperconnected world.
+Through extensive collaboration with the global open source community, Cloudera has developed a leading platform for modern data management integrated to the cloud.
+This enables organizations to use vast amounts of data from a variety of sources to better serve their customers, design connected products, and reduce risk.

-Protect, recover and mobilise apps using Azure with Zerto
+Protect, recover, and mobilize apps using Azure with Zerto

 Featured: Cloud-ready 90-day free firewall trial